Freedom Lane: Das Bootleggers

 “Oh,” Flounder said, nearly choking on his sandwich.
 “None of those.
 I’m Korean.”

 “Really?”
 Da’Quarius asked, picking his head up.
-“Does your parents own a nail place or a dry cleaners?”
+“Do yo’ parents own a nail place or a dry cleaners?”

-“My dad owns a dry cleaners,” Flounder said.
-“Down by Foster Street.
+“My dad owns a dry cleaners and laundromat,” Flounder said.
+“It’s down on Foster Street.
 Why?”